Duration

 Before you begin your teaching journey, there are a few key steps you need to complete, so we recommend applying early.
 Read about the process on our Info for applicants page.

-View the list of school subjects offered.
+View the list of school subjects offered at City Campus.

-The Graduate Diploma in Teaching (Secondary) is available online in science, biology, chemistry, physics, social sciences, history, mathematics and statistics, english and te reo māori me ōna tikanga subjects.
 The online enrolment is available to students across New Zealand.
 For more information visit the Graduate Diploma in Teaching Online page.

 Students enrolled in the Graduate Diploma in Teaching (Secondary) Online may be eligible to participate in our Teacher Education in Schools programme.
 This programme allows students to complete their teaching qualification online while being based in a secondary school.
 Read more about the Teacher Education in Schools Programme.

-Got some questions?
-Email our Postgraduate Taught Recruitment Specialist at pgt@auckland.ac.nz.
+Still got questions?
+Email our Postgraduate Taught Recruitment Specialist at pgt@auckland.ac.nz

 Programme structure